 Damage is preventable.
-If you suspect carpenter bees are nesting in or near your home, call Ehrlich for a free quote at 888.984.0186 for a free quote on our bee removal services.
+If you suspect carpenter bees are nesting in or near your home, call Ehrlich at 888.984.0186 for a free quote on our bee removal services.

 Yes and no. Male carpenter bees don’t have stingers at all.
 Female carpenter bees can sting, but will only do so when seriously threatened.
 Typically, the females are hard at work excavating chambers for their brood, so if you’ve spotted a carpenter bee hovering, it is likely a harmless male.
 Male carpenter bees are territorial and tend to appear aggressive and dangerous, but their “scary” exterior is their only defense mechanism.
 The males spend a lot of time hovering near their nest to protect it.
 Their sole purpose is to mate and chase off predators, allowing females to safely rear offspring.
 Both males and females have no problem dive-bombing humans who come near their nest.